Endress+Hauser: Automated, configuration-specific documentation

 Specifically, the project pursues several strategic and operational objectives:

 • Using product data as the control basis for documentation.
-Variant-defining metadata should no longer be manually maintained in the CCMS, but instead originate from the knowledge graph and automatically control documentation.
+Variant-defining metadata should no longer be maintained manually in the CCMS, but instead originate from the knowledge graph and automatically control documentation.

 • Establishing an automated publishing pipeline for PDF outputs